 Source: Claritas Inc. 2014 Estimates.

-According to the 2000 Census, 35.5 percent of New Mexico’s population is bilingual.
-Of the state’s bilingual population, the majority — 78 percent — speak Spanish/English.
+According to data from the American Community Survey, 22.9 percent of the metro's populations (5 years and over) is bilingual.
+Of this, the majority — 74 percent — speak Spanish and English "very well."
 According to author Richard Florida’s Rise of the Creative Class, Albuquerque was ranked the number one most creative mid-sized city in the U.S., thanks in part to its diversity.

 |Albuquerque Metro Area Diversity Profile|